Behrooz-Roozitalab/Kinetic-PreProcessor-in-Python-K3P/README.md

         - Y axis for plotting can be chosen to be in log scale.

         - range of Y-axis should be chosen manually.

+        - Photolysis is defined with 'hv' and photolysis rate has to be showed with 'SUN'

+        - Some other rate laws, such as arrhenius law, are defined in the code.
+However, the code is not tested for them.
+          So, you may encounter problems by using them.
+This problem will hopefully be solved in next version!

 OUTPUTS: